pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/setting-up-dev-environment.rst

 - All proxies are configured to run on port 8080.

-After launching the terminal (or commandline) it is important to set the http_proxy environmental variable, BEFORE running any other command
+After launching the terminal (or commandline) it is important to set the http_proxy environmental variable, BEFORE running any command that requires internet access.

 **On Unix**